socketsupply/sockets.sh/src/docs/guide-desktop.md

 If you have any issues during the installation or building, you can check [Linux troubleshooting](./troubleshooting#linux).
-If you are still stuck we can help [Here](https://discord.com/invite/YPV32gKCsH)
+If you are still stuck, you can join our [Discord](https://discord.com/invite/YPV32gKCsH) and ask your questions.